10” server racks are great for organising small equipment that is way too small for the full size of standard 19” racks.

-- There are three screw holes per side per U, but the vertical alignment is irrelevant when using 2020 extrusions because we have a continuous channel
+- There are three screw holes per side per U, positioned at 6.35mm from top/bottom and in the middle.
+Curiously, this means the middle hole is 15.875mm from the outer two, but each outer hole is only 12.70mm from the next unit’s outer hole.
+This vertical alignment is irrelevant when using 2020 extrusions because we have a continuous slot.

-- Screws are typically 10-32”, which is similar to M5 with 0.8mm pitch, but not the same.
+- Screws are typically 10-32”, which is similar to M5 with standard 0.8mm pitch, but not the same.
 M5 is very slightly larger and will have a tight fit in 10-32 threading, potentially stripping it.
-Some racks have square holes that accept a cage nut with your choice of thread
+Some racks have square holes that accept a cage nut with your choice of thread.
+RackMate has 10-32” thread holes that also accept M5.

-The first priority is to establish the spec width, so we’ll need one horizontal bar between two vertical bars, sized to have 236.525mm between the mounting channels of the vertical bars.
-The channels are 10mm from the edge, so we deduct 20mm and round down, because it’s not possible to get sub-mm precision in consumer-grade metal cutting.
-(Most rack mounts will have oversized holes to aid with centring.)
+The first priority is to establish the spec breadth, so we’ll need one horizontal bar between two vertical bars (H shaped), sized to have 236.525mm between the mounting slots of the vertical bars.
+The slots are 10mm from the edge, so we deduct 20mm and round down, because it’s not possible to get sub-mm precision in consumer-grade metal cutting.
+An undersized cut can be padded at the joints and most rack mounts will have oversized holes to aid with centring.
 This gives us 216mm for the horizontal bar.
 To make a cuboid, we’ll need 4× 216mm.

 - 4× 220mm (height)